 For many years, Arizona has been a destination for snowbirds flying in from the northern parts of the United States.
 But many AZ residents can tell you that it still gets pretty darn cold — especially in places like Flagstaff, Sedona, Prescott, and the Grand Canyon National Park.
 While snowfall may be rare in the metropolitan areas of Arizona, it’s still important to prepare your AC unit for a drop in temperature.
-Before it gets too cold, you’ll want to implement the following Arizona AC repair services and preparations:
+Before it gets too cold, you’ll want to implement the following air conditioning repair Phoenix and preparations:

-Cover the unit — While snow and ice is a rather uncommon occurrence here in the Valley, it’s still important to cover your unit to protect it from rain or other debris that might creep into your unit while it’s off during the winter months.
+While snow and ice are a rather uncommon occurrence here in the Valley, it’s still important to cover your unit to protect it from rain or other debris that might creep into your unit while it’s off during the winter months.

-For more information on how you can protect your AC unit during the winter, call Weather Masters — your Arizona AC repair service experts!
+For more information on how you can protect your AC unit during the winter, call air conditioning contractors Phoenix — your Arizona AC repair service experts!